 Leadership is a Team Sport

-As Israel pointed out in the video “It is team leadership that we see modeled for us in the New Testament…what we’re taught leadership only works in team leadership.”
+As Israel pointed out in the video “It is team leadership that we see modeled for us in the New Testament…what we’re taught about leadership only works in team leadership.”

 “Yes,” Amber added, “Leadership is a team sport.”Leadership is a team sport. - Amber Riggs Click To Tweet